Creating a Limited Liability Company (LLC) Under New Jersey Laws

 NJ LLC Member Rights

 A person becomes a member of an LLC when the LLC is formed and they join in.
 When a person joins an LLC, they receive several rights.
 Like a partnership, LLC members generally are involved in the management and operations of the company, but by agreement a member can be released from making decisions for and about the company.
-This lack of control over the day-to-day operations helps shield a member from personal liability thereby protecting him or her from the debts and obligations of the LLC.
-Regardless of the fact a person can be shielded from liability as passive members, all members remain at risk of losing their time and money invested in the LLC.
+This voluntary lack of control over the day-to-day operations helps shield a member from personal liability thereby protecting him or her from personal liability for the debts and obligations of the LLC.
+Regardless of the fact a person can be shielded from liability as a passive member, all members remain at risk of losing their time and money invested in the LLC.

 - The right to vote on issues that affect company interests;